shonfeder/shonfeder_net/md/home.md

 the basic ethos, recruiting the initial moderators, and working out the core norms with the earliest community members.
-Since then, a group of active and talented moderators and contributers have built up a small online ecosystem, with the subreddit at its center.
+Since then, a group of active and talented moderators and contributers have built up a small online ecosystem, with this subreddit at its center.
 I continue to moderate and contribute to the community.
 Over the years, the subreddit has grown to over 60,000 subscribers and something like a musical genre has formed in relation to it.